Substics/Immuno-Mod/readme.txt

 4. If you see any changes in your system32 file and feel spectical you can tell us and we will explain why and what they are there for.

 5. Our custom commands/features will be listed in the repo description as an update log & commands/features section.

+6. If you feel suspisious of this give us a break and just dont install it, no need to say 'I think this may be a virus 🤓'.